wsnewman/learning_ros/Part_5/ur10_robot/ur_fk_ik/README.md

 # ur_fk_ik
-Library for FK/IK for UR10 robot.
+Library for FK/IK for UR10 robot, and an example "main" to illustrate use of the library.

 ## Example usage
 Start up UR10 in Gazebo with: